kdgregory/log4j-aws-appenders/docs/build.md

 There are multiple projects in this repository:

-* [library](../library): the actual library, consisting of framework-specific appenders, a shared layer that defines the log-writer interface, and facades to support different AWS SDKs.
+* [library](../library): the actual library, consisting of framework-specific appenders, the log-writer implementations and other shared code, and facades to support different AWS SDKs.
 * [examples](../examples): example programs that demonstrate the appenders in action.
 * [integration-tests](../integration-tests): integration tests that execute several